Joffrey Lauvergne: ASVEL (2022–2025)

 On June 30, 2022, Lauvergne signed with ASVEL of the French LNB Pro A.

-Kuwait SC (2025–present)
+Kuwait SC (2025–2026)

 On October 12, 2025, Lauvergne signed with Kuwait SC of the Kuwaiti League and the FIBA West Asia Super League.

+Return to Partizan (2026–present)

+On April 15, 2026, Lauvergne signed for Partizan Mozzart Bet of the Serbian KLS, the ABA League and the EuroLeague.